malgorithms/toffee/README.md

 </p>
 ```

-Which of course is very powerful, even if you want to get crazy:
+Which of course is very powerful, so be responsible.

 ```
 You have #{(f for f in friends when f.gender is "f").length} female friends.
 ```